What a Fellowship can offer

 Any applications that are given the initial go ahead by the Faculty will still need to go through the normal submission process at BU.
 Therefore, applicants will need to discuss with their RDS Funding Development Officer their intention to bid for a fellowship as soon as they have agreement to apply from the Faculty.

-If you wish to discuss with RDS your research plans and/or the benefits of a fellowship then please contact your RDS Research Facilitator in the first instance.
+If you wish to discuss with RDS your research plans and/or the benefits of a fellowship then please contact the RDS Research Facilitator for the funder you’re applying to in the first instance.

 Types of Fellowship